Access JavaScript from Rust

 Use JavaScript modules to access the file system, network, databases, and other system resources

-In this tutorial, we will show you how to use the nodejs-helper crate to call Node.js functions from Rust code.
+In this tutorial, we will show you how to use the nodejs-helperarrow-up-right crate to call Node.js functions from Rust code.
 Rust functions can now access the file system, network, database, and other system resources from within the WebAssembly container.

 It is important to note that a better way for Rust programs to access system resources is through the WebAssembly WASI extension, as well as numerous host extensions provided by the SSVM.